jackocnr/intl-tel-input/README.md

 Type: `Boolean` Default: `false`
 Don't insert the international dial code when the user selects a country from the dropdown.
 Useful if you want to accept numbers in national format, and then you can use `getSelectedCountryData` to get the selected country's dial code.

+**numberType**
+Type: `String` Default: `""`
+Specify one of the keys from the global enum `intlTelInputUtils.numberType` e.g. `"MOBILE"` to tell the plugin you're expecting that type of number.
+Currently this is only used to set the placeholder to the right type of number.

 **onlyCountries**
 Type: `Array` Default: `undefined`
 Display only the countries you specify.